 To minimise safety and operational problems it is recommended to use a weak link to allow the bird scaring line to break-away from the vessel in the event of a tangle with the main line, and, a secondary attachment between the bird scaring line and the vessel to allow the tangled bird scaring line to be subsequently attached to mainline and recovered during the haul (Goad & Debski 2017).

-Should be used with appropriate line weighting and night setting.
+Should be used with appropriate branch line weighting and night setting.
+BSLs used alone can rarely protect baited hooks beyond the aerial extent of the line.